Angles6230/Certification-Notes/CCNA Study.md

-		If in different physical interfaces, some frames can arrive out of order If a seperate communication happens it will use different physical interface TL:DR 1 communication uses the same physical interface Layer 2 Etherchannel
+		If in different physical interfaces, some frames can arrive out of order If a seperate communication happens it will use different physical interface TL:DR 1 communication uses the same physical interface Purpose
+		Bind physical interfaces into a logical interface Assign protocol Negotiation mode to a physical interface(trunk) Layer 2 Etherchannel
 Can change inputs used in the interface selection calculation/Configurable to load balance using the below
 	Src MAC - default